Mother of God Community: Past structure

 From 1974 to 1995 the coordinators of the Community were Edith Difato and Joe Difato.
-There was a core team of 12 people in leadership positions a number of priests who were living in the community.
+There was a core team of 12 people in leadership positions and a number of priests who were living in the community.
 In the 1970s the Community was divided into three geographic regions (Potomac, Rockville, and Montgomery Village) and later, when most members had moved to Montgomery Village the regions were divided somewhat by age or state in life.
 Each region had a coordinator.
 There were also heads of various community ministries and small men and women support groups.
 At its height in the 1980s Community membership numbered some 500 or more individuals.

 Community school and property

 In order to provide a Catholic school for their children, in 1987 community members voted to purchase a wedge-shaped piece of land along Goshen Road on the northern perimeter of Montgomery Village.
 The Mother of God School opened that fall in an unused public school building in the Aspen Hill area of Montgomery County, Maryland, and two years later the School was transferred to a newly built three-story structure on the purchased property in Gaithersburg, Maryland.

-The third level of the building was largely devoted to office space and the other two stories housed the classrooms and workspaces of the school, Kindergarten through 12th grade.
+The third level of the building was largely devoted to office space and the other two stories housed the classrooms and workspaces of the school, Kindergarten through 8th grade.
 A few years later a building with four classrooms and large gym with a vaulted ceiling was added to the school.
-The gym is not only used by the school, but also as a place of worship for a Byzantine Catholic community on Sunday mornings; for the Community’s weekly praise and worship meeting on Sunday evenings; for conferences; and other activities.
-The school is open to all children and, although a private Catholic School, it is affiliated with the Archdiocesan School System and now has a sizable pre-K program.
+The gym is not only used by the school, but also been a place of worship for Eastern Catholic or Orthodox Christian communities on Sunday mornings.
+In addition it houses the Community's weekly praise and worship meeting on Sunday evenings; Encounter School of Ministry DC Campus classes; conferences; and other activities and events.
+The Mother of God School is open to all children and, although an independent private Catholic School, it is affiliated with the Archdiocesan School System and has a sizable pre-K program.

-At the same time that the school was built there was erected on the property a three story, monastic like residence which contains six apartments, a large chapel, living room, library, and a common kitchen and dining room.
+At the same time that the school was built there was erected on the property a three-story, monastic like residence which contains six apartments, a large chapel, living room, class room, library, and a common kitchen and dining room.
 The residence, known as “Goshen House”, is the center for many community gatherings and has been the home of various lay people, priests, and consecrated religious who have felt called to live together.

-It is a coincidence that the Mother of God Community property is directly across the street from a parish site, St. John Neumann Catholic Church, where most Community members attend weekly Catholic Mass.
+It is a coincidence that the Mother of God Community property is directly across the street from a parish site, St. John Neumann Catholic Church, where most Community members actively participate and attend weekly (and often daily) Catholic Mass.